normal-computing/fuji-web/README.md

 <img src="public/icon-128.png" alt="Fuji-web Logo" width="100"/>

-# WebWand: Vision based Full Browser Automation 🪄
+# Fuji-Web: Vision based Full Browser Automation 🪄

 [Demo](https://twitter.com/mengdi_en/status/1721965940680565166)

-WebWand is a tool that redefines web interaction, making complex online tasks as simple as uttering a single command.
+Fuji-Web is a tool that redefines web interaction, making complex online tasks as simple as uttering a single command.

-Crafted on top of the innovative fusion of multi-modal Large Language Models (GPT-4V), WebWand embodies a sophisticated Web AI Partner.
+Crafted on top of the innovative fusion of multi-modal Large Language Models (GPT-4V), Fuji-Web embodies a sophisticated Web AI Partner.
 Imagine having an intelligent companion that not only grasps your intent but also possesses a broad awareness of website content, enabling it to autonomously execute tasks on your behalf and augment your workflow.
-With WebWand, this vision becomes reality.
+With Fuji-Web, this vision becomes reality.

 ## How does it work?

-WebWand leverages the power of multi-modal Large Language Model, DOM state awareness, and semantic understanding of HTML to focus on essential webpage elements while filtering out noise.
+Fuji-Web leverages the power of multi-modal Large Language Model, DOM state awareness, and semantic understanding of HTML to focus on essential webpage elements while filtering out noise.

-Here is an example of WebWand annotating the website to better understand the environment.
+Here is an example of Fuji-Web annotating the website to better understand the environment.
 <img src="media/web-annotation.png" alt="Screenshot of annotated website" width="50%" style="display: block; margin: 0 auto"/>

-It also features a unique "Prior Knowledge Augmentation" system that allows WebWand to navigate websites with the wisdom of collective past experiences, crowdsourced from WebWand users.
+It also features a unique "Prior Knowledge Augmentation" system that allows Fuji-Web to navigate websites with the wisdom of collective past experiences, crowdsourced from Fuji-Web users.

 We do NOT collect your screenshots, browsing information or your prompts.
 It lives in your browser and is directly sent to the LLM API of your choice.